batuhanozel20/deathRace/README.md

 7) Powerup Mechanic Should be added
-Powerup Mechanic: If car crosses over a platform and if there is a powerup on this platform, car should gain this powerup Powerups Planning to add: Rocket, Minigun, Shield
+Powerup Mechanic: If car crosses over a platform and if there is a powerup on this platform, car should gain this powerup Powerups Planning to add: Minigun, Shield

 8) Models should be improved.